samarthinani94/NYC_TLC/README.md

 1. **Trained and Serialized Model**: The trained model will be saved as `final_model.pickle` in the `models/` directory.
 2. **Performance Report**: A detailed report on the model's performance will be saved in `logs/evaluation_results.txt`.
+3. **Flask API** At the end of Section 3 and 4
+4. `considerations.md`: details regarding decision made for data preprocessing, feature engineering and train-val-test split
+5. `todos.md`: Next steps including scope for improvements

 ---